Updated June 28, 2023

 What is SSRS ISNULL()?

-- The syntax structures as ISNULL (expr, value), where the parameter ‘expr’ denotes the expression, which is required for testing whether the expression is NULL, and the second parameter ‘value’ is required for returning the value if the expression parameter provided is NULL.
+- The syntax structures as ISNULL (expr, value), where the parameter ‘expr’ denotes the expression, which is required for testing whether the expression is NULL, and the second parameter ‘value’ is required for returning the value of the expression parameter provided is NULL.

-How to use SSRS isnull?
+How to Use SSRS ISNULL?

 The SQL server function ISNULL() allows the user to return an alternative value as output when an expression equates to NULL.